ansible/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

 and while Python 2 is not a concern anymore we will continue to use them as they apply for other cases that make dealing with unicode problematic.

-While we will not be using it anymore, the documentation is still useful for those developing modules that still need to support both Python 2 and 3 simultaneouslly.
+While we will not be using it most of it anymore, the documentation below is still useful for those developing modules that still need to support both Python 2 and 3 simultaneouslly.

 Unicode Sandwich common borders: places to convert bytes to text in controller code